2015, Vol. 2 Issue 1, Part A

 How to cite this article:

 Ronaldo Bastos Francini, Thadeu Sobral Souza, Renato Rogner Ramos, Maria Sylvia Cerávolo.
 Quantifying wing pattern sexual dimorphism in the butterfly Anartia amathea roeselia Eschscholtz (Lepidoptera: Nymphalidae).
-International Journal of Fauna and Biological Studies.
-2015; 2(1): 43-52.
+Int J Fauna Biol Stud 2015;2(1):43-52.